 “Education is all a matter of building bridges.”
 Ralph Ellison

-The African and African American Resource Center supports the core values of diversity and multiculturalism in the mission of Northeastern Illinois University and the Pedroso Center’s commitment to social justice through the support of African and African American students, faculty, staff, alumni and other interested members of the Northeastern community.
+The African and African American Student Resources supports the core values of diversity and multiculturalism in the mission of Northeastern Illinois University and the Pedroso Center’s commitment to social justice through the support of African and African American students, faculty, staff, alumni and other interested members of the Northeastern community.
 The Resource Center was developed to:

 Promote the engagement and integration of African and African American communities and cultures into all aspects of Northeastern.